Glossary

 Cache / Caches

 Response caching APIs backed by platform-specific cache storage.
-See Caches.
+See Cache.

 Configuration